 Non sand blasting: Plastic Media Blasting.
 Just outside Philly.
 They were good, and once asked, they offered up a bulk price, but they weren’t necessarily going to offer that up front.

 Thanks so much for including this on your groove site.
 It is some of the most satisfying work I ever made happen, simply because I just guessed how to do it and leapt in!

 And Update, I asked our resident expert — Helen, also featured in the big New York Times story about the blog — what brand they were, because Todd said they weren’t marked, and she said:

 They are Sears.
 Not Homart by Sears … just Sears!
 Very distinctive 2-tone handle with a textured aluminum inlay.

-If you are interested in buying these cabinets from Todd, jump over to his listing on our Buy/Sell Forum, where you can access the information to get in touch with him.
+If you are interested in buying these cabinets from Todd, jump over to his listing on our Buy/Sell Forum (forum now discontinued), where you can access the information to get in touch with him.
 I see that he his asking price is $3,880.
 Good luck, Todd, and thank you for sharing all this great information.

 See all my stories about Steel Kitchen Cabinets here.